smashtotal/future_lawyer/README.md

 >- <b>New GenAI capabilities for Practical Law</b> – Customers to benefit from AI chat-type interface
 >- <b>CoCounsel Core</b> – Announcing the commercial offering of CoCounsel skills as part of the Thomson Reuters portfolio

-The press release is rich in corporate buzzwords, as if written by a chatbot to jump on the late-2023 OpenAI fever that was then everywhere in the news.
+The press release is rich in corporate buzzwords, as if written by a chatbot to jump on the late-2023 OpenAI excitement that was then everywhere in the news.
+But this is a company which been active in this space for at least six years, meaning that this announcement is far from an exercise in jumping on the proverbial bnandwagon.
 The first two bulletpoints speak to improvements to Westlaw's current research functionality.
 But the last three bulletpoints are the most important, and give the game away: Westlaw is functionally getting into the AI lawyer business.

 ![alt](https://raw.githubusercontent.com/smashtotal/future_lawyer/main/Westlaw_cocounsel.png)
 ##### <i>Who else does nothing but review documents and write memos the first two-to-five years of their career?
 New law grads in big firms, mostly.</i>